beverlyosoria/deaf-friendly/README.md

 6. Set routes to get post put edit and delete.

 7. Set controller to render index.
 Set controller to render new.
 Set controller to post new to index.
 Set controller to get show.
 Set controller to create post.
-Set controller to render request from api.

 8. Set route to delete selected id.
 Set controller to delete selected id.